kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 ## Tagging of resources

-Resources that are managed by the controllers/actuators should be tagged with: `kubernetes.io/cluster/<name or id>=owned`
+Resources that are managed by the controllers/actuators should be tagged with: `kubernetes.io/cluster/<name or id>=owned` and `sigs.k8s.io/cluster-api-provider-aws=true`.
+The latter tag being used to differentiate from resources managed by other tools/components that make use of the common tag.

-Question: Since other tools/components interact and create resources using the `kubernetes.io/cluster/<name or id>=owned` tag, should we also add a cluster-api-provider-aws specific tag for filtering?

 TODO: Define additional tags that can be used to provide additional metadata about the resource configuration/usage by the actuator.
 This is would allow us to rebuild status without relying on polluting the object config.